jmottster/newton/README.md

 1. Download Windows executable here:
    1. [Release 0.0.6](https://github.com/jmottster/newton/releases/download/Release%2Fv0.0.6/newton3D.exe)
 2. Save where you want to store it
+3. You may need to whitelist the executable with your malware protection software
-3. Double click and enjoy (runs as is, no system installation)
+4. Double click and enjoy (runs as is, no system installation)

 ###### The nerdy way

 1. **Requirements:**
    1. git and github account
-   2. python 3.11 or newer
+   2. python 3.12 or newer
-      1. Ursina 6.1.2
+      1. Ursina 7.0.0
       2. Numpy 1.26.3
       3. Pygame-CE 2.4.0 (only to run fake 3D version)
 2. **In terminal:**